CITADEL THERAPY CANINE SOCIETY -- FAQ’s

 What is the Citadel Canine Mission?
-Our core mission is very specific: we arrange for the training and subsequent delivery of PTSD service dogs for new military veterans, and first responders: Police, Fire, Ambulance & Nursing personnel.
+Our core mission is very specific: we arrange for the training and subsequent delivery of PTSD service dogs for new military veterans, and first responders: Police, Fire, Ambulance Nursing and 9-1-1 personnel.
 These wonderful dogs are provided at no cost to the recipients.

 Are you a charity?
 Yes.
 Citadel Therapy Canine Society is incorporated in British Columbia as a non-profit Society.
 We are also registered as a charitable organization by Canada Revenue Agency (CRA registration number 81339 5480 RR 0001) and are therefore allowed to issue tax deduction receipts for all donations.

 Do you have any employees?
 No. Citadel Canine is operated entirely by volunteers.
 We do not have any salaried employees, or contract workers.
 We do pay several post-secondary students for part time clerical support, and we pay for the costs to train and deliver service dogs to recipients.
 This includes payments to qualified trainers.
 These trainers provide their services at greatly reduced charge-out rates, and in some cases at no charge.